arthurflor23/courses/README.md

-# React Native Courses
+# React Native / React Courses

-Repository with the projects from courses of the React Native
+Repository with the projects from courses of the React Native / React

 ## Requeriments